brendanhoran/dotfiles-dotter/README.md

 * Waybar for my status bar
 * Greetd and gtkgreet for my login handling

+## Screenshot

+As of March 2024 this is what the above looks like.
+(/misc/desktop-screenshot-march-2024.png)

 ## OS configs

 Under the `os` package group you will find all the configurations I use to setup Gentoo on my Laptop that supports the above configuration.